Differin (Adapalene) for Seniors: What to Know

 The physiological mechanisms behind antihistamine tolerance involve your body's natural adaptation processes.
 Over 4-8 weeks of consistent use, histamine receptors in your tissues can become less responsive to both the medication and natural histamine.
 This receptor downregulation reduces medication effectiveness, leading many people to increase their dosage or frequency.

 Nasal blood vessels undergo adaptation that creates dependency on vasoconstrictor effects.
 When antihistamine nasal sprays repeatedly constrict these vessels, they lose their ability to maintain normal diameter without medication.
-This creates a cycle where stopping the spray results in severe congestion that's often worse than original symptoms.
+This creates a classic histamine rebound cycle where stopping the spray results in severe congestion that is often worse than the original symptoms.

 Recognizing warning signs of problematic antihistamine use patterns helps you address issues before they worsen.
 Needing higher doses for the same relief or using medication more frequently than recommended suggests developing tolerance.
 This gradual increase often happens unconsciously as people chase their previous level of symptom control.